 But what can we do to prepare ourselves for the big day?
 The following information might just help everything go to plan.

-To start off with, there are some basic accessories and other equipment you will need to purchase.
+To start off with, there are some basic accessories and other equipment you will need to purchase when preparing for a new puppy.
 Do your research or ask your local pet store for advice on the right size for your breed.

 - Food and Water Bowl